Alla breve: Historical usage

-Prior to 1600 the term alla breve derives from the system of mensural or proportional notation (also called proportio dupla) in which note values (and their graphical shapes) were related by the ratio 2:1.
-In this context it means that the tactus or metrical pulse (now commonly referred to as the "beat") is switched from its normal place on the whole note (semibreve) to the double whole note (breve).
+The term alla breve is derived from the system of mensural or proportional notation, in use prior to 1600, in which note values (and their symbols) were related according to the ratios 2:1 or 3:1.
+Originally it refers to a tactus or metrical pulse (now commonly referred to as the "beat") on the whole note (semibreve) exchanged for that on the double whole note (breve), in contexts when the breve is twice as long as the semibreve (proportio dubla).

-Early music notation was developed by religious orders, which has resulted in some religious associations in notation.
-The most obvious is that music in triple time was called tempus perfectum, deriving its name from the Holy Trinity and represented by the "perfect" circle, which has no beginning or end.
+Early music notation in the West was developed by members of Christian religious orders, resulting in theological associations between music, its notation, and the terminology used to describe its form.
+Thus music in triple time was called tempus perfectum, owing to an association with the Holy Trinity and represented by the "perfect" circle, which has no beginning or end.